Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 ### Prerequisites (email)

-Follow the [EKS deployment]({% link content-services/latest/install/containers/helm.md %}#helm-deployment-with-aws-eks) guide up to the [Choose Content Services version]({% link content-services/latest/install/containers/helm.md %}#choose-Content Services-version) section.
+Follow the [EKS deployment]({% link content-services/latest/install/containers/helm.md %}#helm-deployment-with-aws-eks) guide up to the [Choose Content Services version]({% link content-services/latest/install/containers/helm.md %}#choose-content-services-version) section.
 Return to this page once the Docker registry secret is installed.

 ### Deploy (email)

-Currently, the ingress-nginx does not support tcp/udp services due to kubernetes limitations and the workaround is to expose the TCP (for example smtp(s), imap(s)) to be accessible from outside over internet, a kubernetes Service LoadBalancer is required.
+Currently, the ingress-nginx doesn't support TCP/UDP services due to Kubernetes limitations.
+The required workaround is to expose the TCP (for example SMTP(S), IMAP(S)) to be accessible from outside over internet, a Kubernetes Service LoadBalancer.
 This means inbound email need to be sent using this Service LoadBalancer address which is serving tcp traffic.
 This may means there is an overhead of an extra L4 LoadBalancer cost.
 This is purely due to current limitations on Kubernetes for TCP/UDP services and not related to Content Services helm setup.

 So, for example if your Content Services Helm chart is enabled with Inbound/Outbound email in domain `*.example.com`, then the service endpoints would be: